Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

 }
 ```

-To generate schema for the result of an SQL query,
+To generate a schema for the result of an SQL query,
-you need to define the SQL query itself
+you need to define the same parameters as before together with the SQL query to establish connection.
-and the same parameters to establish connection with the database.

 ```kotlin
 dataframes {